bitcoin-ring/boltring-docs/docs/boltring-reset.md

 !!! danger "Backup your Keys"

-    You need keys to re-configure your BoltRing. **Without keys you cannot reset or reconfigure your device!**
+    You need keys to re-configure your BoltRing. **Without keys you cannot reset or re-configure your device!**

     Keys are initialy set to ZERO at factory settings unless you bought a pre-configured BoltRing.